-As you enter your second trimester of pregnancy, the morning sickness and fatigue that plagued you during the last three months should be fading, leaving you feeling more energetic and like your old self again.
+As you enter your second trimester of pregnancy, the morning sickness and fatigue you may have felt during the last 3 months should fade.

-The second trimester is, for many women, the easiest three months of pregnancy.
+The second trimester is, for many women, the easiest 3 months of pregnancy.
 Take the time now, while you're feeling better and your energy is up, to start planning for your baby's arrival.